-- i Market risk;
+- i) Market risk;

-- ii Liquidity risk;
+- ii) Liquidity risk;

-- iii Credit risk.
+- iii) Credit risk.

 The Directors have responsibility for the development and control of the risk management framework.
 The Audit Committee, established by the Directors, is responsible for development and monitoring of risk management policies.
-The Group's principal financial instruments comprise cash, interest bearing deposits and lease and hire purchase finance.
+The Group's principal financial instruments comprise cash, interest bearing deposits, lease and hire purchase finance and an invoice finance facility (see note 8).
 The purpose of these financial instruments is to finance the growth of the Group and to provide working capital for the Group's operations.